Svetasv logo

 We will use the NIV Bible for this parse.

-Parsing this chiasmus involves dividing portions of the text into three categories as above.
-We will call the period of First Jewish–Roman War Period 1, the Start of Christ's Millennial Reign Period 2 and the beginning of the Final Tribulation Period 3.
+Parsing this chiasmus involves dividing portions of the text into the three categories above.
+We will call the period of First Jewish–Roman War Period 1, Christ's Millennial Reign Period 2 and the Final Tribulation Period 3.

 Categorizing Isaiah 2-4